 The Dining Experience at Indiana’s Five Star Senior Living Communities

-Under the direction of celebrity Chef Brad Miller, older adults who call one of our 16 Indiana senior living communities home find our dining experience to be a combination of well-balanced meals and socializing with friends.
+Older adults who call one of our senior living communities home find our dining experience to be a combination of well-balanced meals and socializing with friends.
 We extend an open invitation to your family to visit one of our communities for a private tour and lunch.
 Call the community nearest you to schedule your visit today!